maread99/beanahead/README.md

 `$ pip install beanahead`

-The only direct dependencies are `beancount` and `pandas` (and pandas could be made optional, see [#1]()TODO INCLUDE REFERENCE).
+The only direct dependencies are `beancount` and `pandas` (`pandas` could be made optional, see [#1](https://github.com/maread99/beanahead/issues/1).

-> :information: The requirement is beancount v2.
-It's intended that beanahead will be upgraded to support beancount v3 (currently in development) when v3 is completed and published to PyPI.
+> :information_source: The requirement is beancount v2.
+It's intended that `beanahead` will be upgraded to support beancount v3 (currently in development) when v3 is completed and published to PyPI.

 ## Really briefly, how it works

 - Expected transactions are defined on separate ledgers.
 - Newly imported entries are reconciled against expected transactions before being included to the main ledger.

-**Beanahead does not need to touch your main ledger**.
+- **Beanahead does not need to touch your main ledger**.

 ## Briefly, how it works
 - Regular Expected Transactions (electicity bill, rent, etc) are defined by including a single transaction to a dedicated beancount file, by convention 'rx_def.beancount'.